Teenagers can become bored in the summer if they have nothing better to do with their time than sit around.

 Odd jobs – Babysitting is a service lots of people need so get your teenager to create a flyer or do up a Facebook page for babysitting so that people know your teen is available and get other young adults involved too.
 Send it around to local people and it may lead to work and gardening is another opportunity as many people need help in their garden.
 Other odd jobs include helping people in their home, leaflet drops, event jobs and window cleaning work.

 Visit family – If you have extended family - who live a bit away, a trip down to them is a good way to keep your teen occupied and they’ll enjoy catching up with their family too.
 It is good for them to spend time with others (away from their primary family unit) and let them spend as long or as little as they like.
+As restrictions life this may be possible in a socially distanced manner.

 Let them free – This is a hard one, but you need to give your teenager some room to grow (depending on their age).
 If they are over 16, they will be able to behave properly and attend friends houses or go away with pals down the country.
 It is good to give them that freedom while keeping a little eye on them too!